kevinhendricks/Access-Aide/README.md

 **How it Works**
-This edit plugin will read/edit the content.opf to determine the primary language used, identify any nav or ncx and will add the appropriate metadata.
+This edit plugin will read/edit the content.opf to determine the primary language used, identify any nav or ncx and will add the appropriate metadata and add xml:lang to the OPF package tag if missing.
 The ncx or nav is then parsed to collect titles for every xhtml file and in the case of the nav will also collect epub:type landmark information.

 Then for each xhtml file, the plugin will: